beeware/briefcase/docs/en/how-to/testing/x11passthrough.md

 containerized environments.
 Docker Desktop, however, effectively runs Docker Engine inside a lightweight Linux virtual machine (VM) running on the host machine.
-Therefore, when Docker Desktop runs a container, it is running it inside of a VM and not directly on the host system as Docker Engine does (albeit in isolation via containerization).
+Therefore, when Docker Desktop runs a container, it is running it inside a VM and not directly on the host system as Docker Engine does (albeit in isolation via containerization).

 As an outcome of the design of Docker Desktop, the behavior of